YPares/arpligner/README.md

 [^2]: And if someone ever makes a jazz jam session out of that, definitely
     record it and send me the video ^^

-[^3]: See for instance [this video by Mattias
-    Holmgren](https://www.youtube.com/watch?v=siY4ZpNOeCY) for how to use
-    third-party presets with Bitwig.
-If you are not using Bitwig, then your DAW should have a similar way to save and share presets, and if you ever build one don't hesitate to submit a PR :)